saifulislamsojib/rc-facebook-login/README.md

-# textmodifier
+# rc-facebook-login

-A `react` component for Facebook Login.It's a customizable Facebook Login component.
+A `react` component for Facebook Login.
+It's a customizable Facebook Login component.

 ## install